awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

 1. Create an instance of the `QueryRequest` class to provide the request information\.

-1. Execute the `query` method by providing the request object as a parameter\.
+1. Run the `query` method by providing the request object as a parameter\.

 The attribute name `Date` is a DynamoDB reserved word\.
 Therefore, you must use an expression attribute name as a placeholder in the `KeyConditionExpression`\.